 The Ohio State University has a strong commitment to fostering undergraduate research and creating a scholarly community where every undergraduate has the opportunity to engage in academic inquiry.

 There are many ways to be involved in undergraduate research at the University.
-The first point of contact for most students interested in research is the Undergraduate Research Office.
+The first point of contact for most students interested in research is the Office of Undergraduate Research & Creative Inquiry.
 This resource has many structured activities for helping students start to explore research opportunities as well as what research most interests them and has peer support with students currently involved in research.

 Getting involved in undergraduate research